elijah-team/programming-with-elijah/README.md

 # Blog OS

-This repository contains the source code for the _Programming in Elijah_ series at [tripleo1.github.io/blog](https://tripleo1.github.io/blog).
+This repository contains the source code for the _Programming with Elijah_ series at [elijah-team.github.io/programming-with-elijah/](https://elijah-team.github.io/programming-with-elijah/).

 If you have questions, open an issue or chat with us [on Gitter](https://gitter.im/nowhere/nowhere).